BaPSF/bapsflib/docs/using_lapd/file_openfile.inc.rst

-Opening a HDF5 file is done using the :class:`bapsflib.lapd.File` class.  :class:`~bapsflib.lapd.File` subclasses :class:`h5py.File`, so *group* and *dataset* manipulation is handled by the inherited methods; whereas, the new methods (see :numref:`f_meth_table`) are focused on mapping the data structure and providing a high-level access to the experimental data recorded by the LaPD DAQ system.
+Opening a HDF5 file is done using the `bapsflib.lapd.File` class.
+`~bapsflib.lapd.File` subclasses `h5py.File`, so *group* and  *dataset* manipulation is handled by the inherited methods; whereas,  the new methods (see :numref:`f_meth_table`) are focused on mapping the  data structure and providing a high-level access to the experimental data recorded by the LaPD DAQ system.

-:class:`~bapsflib.lapd.File` is a wrapper on :class:`h5py.File` and, thus, HDF5 file manipulation is handled by the inherited methods of :class:`h5py.File`.
+`~bapsflib.lapd.File` is a wrapper on `h5py.File` and, thus, HDF5 file manipulation is handled by the inherited methods of `h5py.File`.
-:class:`~bapsflib.lapd.File` adds methods and attributes specifically for manipulating data and metadata written to the file from the Large Plasma Device (LaPD) DAQ system, see :numref:`f_meth_table`.
+`~bapsflib.lapd.File` adds methods and attributes specifically for manipulating data and metadata written to the file from the Large Plasma Device (LaPD) DAQ system, see :numref:`f_meth_table`.

 To open a LaPD generated HDF5 file do